Our Gratitude for Veterinarians

 years of higher education

-A minimum of four years of undergraduate education, followed by four years of veterinary school — and that's before any internship or specialization.
+A minimum of four years of undergraduate education, followed by four years of veterinary school.
+Then, often, an internship or specialization.
 Many vets invest a decade or more in modern apprenticeship.

 $150k+